yashshah14093/Content-Writing/PRIORITY-QUEUE.md

 The above algorithm could be solved in just ***O(m.log(n))***, Isn't it is much better than before😀?

-Now Let's understand Priority Queue and how can it optimise our problem?
+Now Let's understand Priority Queue and how can it optimize our problem?

 ----------------------------------------------------------------------------------------------------------------------

 # Priority Queue (HEAP)

-In priority queue, an element with the highest priority served first than the rest of the elements.
+In the priority queue, an element with the highest priority served first then the rest of the elements.
 Basically, the elements are arranged in this data-structure based on priority.
-Priority could be of any type eg. maximum value, minimum value etc.
+Priority could be of any type eg. maximum value, minimum value, etc.

 -------------------------

 📝Think🤔 about how can we prioritise people in the example above?

-🎯Hoping you already got it, We can prioritise people based on age i.e. the person with the maximum age🧓 should be given seat first.
+🎯Hoping you already got it, We can prioritize people based on age i.e. the person with the maximum age🧓 should be given a seat first.

 --------------------------

 <br>
 Heap satisfies the following properties:

-1. Tree of a heap is a complete binary tree i.e. Height is always ***O(logn)***.
+1. The tree of a heap is a complete binary tree i.e. Height is always ***O(logn)***.
 2. Heap follows the order of elements internally.
-E.g. In a Max-Heap, parent's value is greater than equal to that of its children.
+E.g. In a Max-Heap, a parent's value is greater than equal to that of its children.

 #### Illustration of MAX-HEAP